macabeus/event-sourcing-example/README.md

 [You can read the API doc on Postman.](https://documenter.getpostman.com/view/1363558/event-sourcing-example/RVftksGU)

 Maybe you want view the events recorded.
-You can see it using
+You can see it using:

 ```
 > iex -S mix